prezet/prezet-web/storage/prezet/content/customize/frontmatter.md

 ### 1. Create a Custom Class

-In `app/Data/CustomFrontmatterData.php`, you might add a `legacy` field to identify older docs you’d like to handle differently:
+In `app/Data/CustomFrontmatterData.php`, you might add a `legacy` field to identify older docs you'd like to handle differently:

 ```php
 <?php